Hey there, Jamil here – I’m a Junior Software Developer in the Customer Accounts team, where we look after the ‘My Account’ section of AO.com.

-I came into tech from being self-taught—no Computer Science degree, coding boot camps, or tech background whatsoever.
-So I thought I’d share my tips on how I conquered my goal of getting into the tech industry.
+I came into tech from being self-taught; no Computer Science degree, no coding boot camps, zilch tech background.
+Here’s how I achieved my goal of getting into the tech industry.

 After graduating from University, I looked at getting into teaching.
-My initial placements were in SEN schools.
-I was a Teacher’s Assistant in my last SEN primary school for 14 years.
+My initial placements were in SEN (Special Educational Needs) schools and I was a Teacher’s Assistant in my last SEN primary school for 14 years.

-I loved it; every day was different.
-Children come out with the funniest things.
+I loved it; every day was different and children come out with the funniest things.
 I learnt various forms of communication, such as Signing and PECS (Picture Exchange Communication System).
-We used behaviour management techniques for de-escalation, though this was physically demanding and took more of a toll on me the older I’m becoming.
+We used behaviour management techniques for de-escalation, though this was physically demanding and took more of a toll on me with age.

 For this reason, amongst others, I felt it was time for a change.
-So, I decided to pursue a career where personal growth and development came part and parcel of the industry.
+So, I decided to pursue a career where personal growth and development was part and parcel of the industry.

 At nearly 40 years of age, plus having no experience in coding/software development whatsoever, I had some doubts and reservations about making a career change.
-So here comes the first tip…
+Here comes the first tip…

 By networking at tech talks, speaking to people who have changed careers, and people within software development roles.
 People who would give me insights into their experience and day-to-day activities entailed, providing reassurances on the anxieties I had.

 Reading blogs of those who had made it into this industry from a non-tech and self-taught background helped.
-I came across a couple on the AO Tech Blog that I kept referring to for inspiration.
+I spotted a couple on the AO Tech Blog and I kept referring back to these for inspiration.
 But, taking the journey yourself is a different story, which brings me on to my second top tip…

 2. Be resilient